The STEP PYRAMID

 The Seated Scribe, Painted Limestone Statue of a Scribe, 2600–2350 BCE, Museum of Egyptian Antiquities in Cairo, called the “Cairo Scribe”, unearthed in 1893, at the Saqqara necropolis, Egypt

-The Seated Scribe, unearthed in 1850, painted limestone, eyes inlaid with rock crystal in copper, 2600–2350 BCE, Saqqara, Egypt, In the Collection of: The Lourve, Paris
+The Seated Scribe, unearthed in 1850, painted limestone, eyes inlaid with rock crystal in copper, 2600–2350 BCE, Saqqara, Egypt, The Lourve, Paris

 THE FALSE DOOR